xlyric/pv-router-esp32/README.md

 # Installation :
 ## Configure Wifi
-Rename the file wifi.json.ori to wifi.json and change SID
+Rename the file wifi.json.ori to wifi.json and change SID <br>
+Rename the file config.json.ori to config.json

 ## Upload
 If you know your configuration you can change it on config.json<br>
 Upload the firmware and filesystem. the system will start and working<br>